matwilso/matwilso.github.io/_posts/gpt-sim.md

 Extrapolating forward,
 I can now imagine really powerful AI systems much more clearly than before.
-GPT has not stopped scaling.
-It has learned to do things I don't think I would have expected.
+GPT has learned to do things I don't think I would have expected.
 Quantity does really seem to have a quality all its own here.
 There are whole new capabilities that arise from training these bigger and bigger systems.